lamhizz/time-log-app/README.md

 Copy and paste the entire script below into the Code.gs editor:

 /*
- * Google Apps Script for Work Log Chrome Extension
+ * Google Apps Script for Work Log Chrome Extension (v1.5) *
+ * This script is updated to match the data structure sent by
+ * background.js (v1.5), which includes `log`, `tag`, and `drifted`.
+ *
+ * Your Google Sheet Headers (Row 1) should be:
+ * A1: Timestamp
+ * B1: Log Entry
+ * C1: Tag
+ * D1: Drifted
  */

 // This function runs when the web app receives a POST request. function doPost(e) {
   try {
-    // Get the active spreadsheet and the first sheet (or by name) var sheet = SpreadsheetApp.getActiveSpreadsheet().getSheetByName("Sheet1");
+    // Get the active spreadsheet and the sheet named "Sheet1".
-    // If your sheet is named something else, change "Sheet1" above.
+    // !!!
+IMPORTANT: If your sheet has a different name, change "Sheet1" below. var sheet = SpreadsheetApp.getActiveSpreadsheet().getSheetByName("Sheet1");

+    if (!sheet) {
+      // Handle case where sheet name is wrong throw new Error("Could not find a sheet named 'Sheet1'.
+Please check your sheet name.");
+    }

-    // Parse the data sent from the extension var data = JSON.parse(e.postData.contents);
+    // Parse the data object sent from the extension var data = JSON.parse(e.postData.contents);

+    // Extract data from the payload
-    var logEntry = data.log;
+    var logEntry = data.log || "";       // Get the log text
+    var tag = data.tag || "";           // Get the tag
+    var drifted = data.drifted || false;  // Get the drifted boolean

     // Get the current date and time var timestamp = new Date();

-    // Add the new log as a new row sheet.appendRow([timestamp, logEntry]);
+    // Add the new log as a new row, matching the headers
+    // [Timestamp, Log Entry, Tag, Drifted]
+    sheet.appendRow([timestamp, logEntry, tag, drifted]);

     // Return a success message (JSON format) return ContentService.createTextOutput(JSON.stringify({ "status": "success", "row": sheet.getLastRow() })) .setMimeType(ContentService.MimeType.JSON);

   } catch (err) {
-    // Log any errors
+    // Log any errors (visible in Apps Script -> Executions) Logger.log(err);

-    Logger.log(err);
-    // Return an error message
-    return ContentService.createTextOutput(JSON.stringify({ "status": "error", "message": err.message }))
+    // Return an error message to the extension return ContentService.createTextOutput(JSON.stringify({ "status": "error", "message": err.message })) .setMimeType(ContentService.MimeType.JSON);
-      .setMimeType(ContentService.MimeType.JSON);
   }